AdaptationAtlas/hazards/README.md

                       var = "tasmax",
                       prd = "2021_2040")
 ```

+**Updates: July, 2025**
+The daily future precipitation files were corrected to preserve a reasonable range of variation.
+Due to mathematical indeterminacies in the delta formula [Navarro-Racines et al., (2020)](https://www.nature.com/articles/s41597-019-0343-8), extreme delta values were constrained from -1.5 to 1.5; this means maximum decreases and increases of 150%.
+Additionally, the minimum monthly precipitation values used to calculate anomalies were capped at 1mm/month in both the historical and future GCM datasets.

 ### Hazard indices
 This set of functions calculates each index in spatial form, taking as input the downscaled / bias-corrected CMIP6 daily data.
 A script is provided for each hazard index.
 Note that these scripts contain both paths, execution loops (or `purrr::map()`), and functions.
 So some modifications will be in order for them to work in a new computing environment than ours.
 Most functions take the year and month as input, and in some cases other additional parameters.
 For example, for NTx40, we built the function `calc_ntx()`, which is used as follows: